ViviLearns2Code/vivilearns2code.github.io/_posts/2021-03-12-diving-into-controller-runtime.md

 2. generate deepcopy functions
 3. write reconciler logic
 4. create and run the controller
-5. perform deployment-related steps (out of cope for this post)
+5. perform deployment-related steps (out of scope for this post)

 I will skip the first two steps as they are similar to development with pure client-go and start with the reconciler logic.
 Here, controller-runtime needs us to implement the `Reconciler` interface:
 ```golang